jayaemekar/systemdesign/docs/Indexes.md

 # Indexes

-Indexes are well known when it comes to databases.
-Sooner or later there comes a time when database performance is no longer satisfactory.
-One of the very first things you should turn to when that happens is database indexing.
+When it comes to databases, indexes are well-known.
+Database performance will eventually degrade to the point where it is no longer acceptable.
+When this happens, database indexing is one of the first things you should do.

-The goal of creating an index on a particular table in a database is to make it faster to search through the table and find the row or rows that we want.
-Indexes can be created using one or more columns of a database table, providing the basis for both rapid random lookups and efficient access of ordered records.
+The purpose of setting an index on a table in a database is to make it easier to search through the table and discover the row or rows we're looking for.
+Indexes can be built utilizing one or more columns from a database table, allowing for quick random lookups as well as efficient access to ordered items.

-## Example: A library catalog
+**An example would be a library catalog.**

-A library catalog is a register that contains the list of books found in a library.
-The catalog is organized like a database table generally with four columns: book title, writer, subject, and date of publication.
-There are usually two such catalogs: one sorted by the book title and one sorted by the writer name.
-That way, you can either think of a writer you want to read and then look through their books or look up a specific book title you know you want to read in case you don’t know the writer’s name.
-These catalogs are like indexes for the database of books.
-They provide a sorted list of data that is easily searchable by relevant information.
+- A library catalog is a list of books found in a library that is kept in a register.
+The catalog is laid out in the format of a database table, with four columns: book title, author, subject, and publication date.
+- Typically, there are two such catalogs: one ordered by book title and the other sorted by author name.
+That way, you may either think of a writer you'd like to read and then browse their books, or hunt up a specific book title you'd like to read if you don't know the author's name.
+- These catalogs function as indexes for the book database.
+They give you a sorted set of data that you can search for pertinent information in.

-Simply saying, an index is a data structure that can be perceived as a table of contents that points us to the location where actual data lives.
-So when we create an index on a column of a table, we store that column and a pointer to the whole row in the index.
-Let’s assume a table containing a list of books, the following diagram shows how an index on the ‘Title’ column looks like:
+- Simply said, an index is a data structure that functions similarly to a table of contents in that it directs us to the real data.
+When we establish an index on a table column, we store the column as well as a pointer to the entire row in the index.
+- Assuming you have a table with a list of books, the diagram below depicts how an index on the 'Title' column would look:

 <p align="center">
   <kbd>